suleymanbariseser/social-board-web/README.md

 Social Board is a social media application where user can create plans and goals.
 User can share processes for his/her activities.
 For example, I have a planned Europe tour so i can share pictures those i took while traveling.

+## TODO

+- [x] Create Board
+- [ ] Allow user to move a card from one column to another
+- [ ] Create a page for activities where user can see detailed version of a card

 ## Getting Started

 First, run the development server: